- Trend 1: The Maturation of Influencer Marketing and the Focus on ROI

 Frequently Asked Questions (FAQs)

-TikTok, YouTube, and Instagram are some of the most popular and effective platforms for influencer marketing in 2025, but new platforms like BeReal and Lemon8 are also popular among younger users.
+TikTok, YouTube, and Instagram are some of the most popular and effective platforms for influencer marketing in 2026.

 How much should brands budget for influencer marketing?